daved01/insightvault/README.md

 All data stays **on your machine**, with no external API calls required.

----

 ## 🚀 **Features**

+- **Local Inference** — Uses LLAMA for local LLM inference.
+- **Local Embeddings** — Embeddings are created using SentenceTransformers.
 - **Privacy-first RAG** — Store and query documents locally with ChromaDB.
-- **Local Inference** — Uses LLAMA for local LLM inference.
-- **Local Embeddings** — Embeddings are created using HuggingFace models.
 - **Interactive CLI** — Intuitive CLI interface for searching, managing, and summarizing.

----

 ## 📦 **Dependencies**